WiFi Speed Test with NetSpot

 Online WiFi speed tests usually measure latency, download speed, and upload speed.
 Each of these test components affects the performance of your internet connection.

 Latency, or ping, is the time it takes a server to respond to a request sent by your web browser, a music streaming app, or operating system.
 Latency is measured in milliseconds, and anything over 40-70ms is usually considered too high.
 If you’re just watching online videos on YouTube, you aren’t likely to notice high latencies because your web browser automatically pre-loads a portion of the video to deliver a smooth viewing experience.
-But if you’re playing an online game, even a few extra milliseconds of delay can cause you to lose a match because your opponents will literary have more time to respond than you.
+But if you’re playing an online game, even a few extra milliseconds of delay can cause you to lose a match because your opponents will literally have more time to respond than you.

 Download and upload speeds are self-explanatory measures that seldom tell the full story.
 When you check WiFi speed using WiFi speed tests, your client (usually a web browser) establishes multiple connections and either begins to send or receive chunks of data.
 Using the real-time transfer speed, the actual download and upload speeds are calculated.